Key Gatwick Airport information

 LGW is located 45km (28 miles) south of London.
-To see the airport's exact location, visit the London Airports Map.
+To see the airport's exact location, check out the London airport map.

-Gatwick Airport's two terminals, North and South, both have a comprehensive selection of shops, bureaux de change, help desks and left-luggage facilities.
+Gatwick Airport's North Terminal has a comprehensive selection of shops, restaurants, cafes, bureaux de change, help desks and left-luggage facilities.
 It also has a free children's entertainment zone, cash machines, internet kiosks and mobile phone charging facilities.

 For Gatwick flight arrivals, you'll first pass through passport control after leaving the aircraft.
 Then follow the signs for Baggage Reclaim to pick up your luggage, before going through Customs.
 In the arrivals hall, you'll find shops, bars, restaurants and currency exchange.